-No 4.
 The Cloud Forests and Craters of St Kitts & Nevis

 Once a plantation island of immense and celebrated wealth, the many wonders of Saint Kitts and Nevis were long forgotten, leading to its nickname of ‘The Secret Caribbean’.
 It is secret no longer, with a new superyacht marina at Christophe Harbour putting these gloriously pretty twin islands firmly on the Caribbean yacht charter map.